developer-zebra/developer-zebra-site/src/emdk-for-xamarin/2-0/guide/deviceupdate/index.md

 productversion: '2.0'
 ---

 The device runtime update included with this release should be applied to any Zebra Android device in order to provide the documented features.
-The specific version included with this release is:

-* EmdkOSUpdateApp_v3.1.38

 If the device has not been updated to at least this version, features like Profile Manager may not perform as expected.

 ##	Device Update from IDE